woossi0/suite/docs/usermanual/source/sysadmin/clustering/autovm.rst

 Virtual environment
 ^^^^^^^^^^^^^^^^^^^

 #.
 Set up five instances of Ubuntu 12.04 in VMware or other virtual environment.

-These will be configured by the script as:
+The following servers will be configured by the script:

    * 2 GeoServers
-   * 2 Fileshares (PostgreSQL servers)
+   * 2 PostgreSQL servers (with replication)
-   * 1 NFS backend
+   * 1 NFS backend (only the connection from the Geoservers, no configuration on the NFS Server itself will be done)

 #.
 Make note of the IP addresses for each of these servers as they will be needed later.